yeahlia/creative_coding_blog/posts/blog-post-6.md

 Then I just assigned that bubble (if the mouse was over a bubble) to a variable, then in the draw() function, it checks if the variable is assigned, and if it is, it calls the grow() method and causes it to grow over time!
 But it didn't work!
 I got so annoyed and asked my mom and brother for help and they basically found out (after a very long time) that we needed to check if the specific bubble being pressed is the same one that was selected, which basically just makes sure that not very bubble grows.
 Lowkey still confused how the code all works together as a whole, but hey working at one thing at a time is working!

 Now my next session will be (hopefully) allowing the users to click new circles in, adding sound and the bubbles disappearing when it hits the others.
-If time permits, I want to try making the circles into blobs instead, but I think the calculation of that will be way more difficult, but my other ideas are a popping animation of some sort, and the background moving in some way.
+My original idea was for the bubbles to be kind of like blobs/organic shapes, but I think the calculations for those wuold be much more advanced that what I am currently capable of.
+To replace this, I kind of what the background to be moving in some way, maybe color shifting using lerp or just some slight variations, so I don't feel as if the canvas is static, or maybe make the bubbles jitter, but I'm not sure if that will affect the code a lot, so I'm most likely going to stick with the background moving.

  <!--
  how to add the sound
- how to make the circles like blobs instead how to do the click animation maybe animation of it popping, maybe disappear from the inside out -->
+ how to do the click animation
+ maybe animation of it popping, maybe disappear from the inside out -->